fltk/fltk/README.MSWindows.txt

 ==========

   1   INTRODUCTION
-  2   HOW TO BUILD FLTK USING MinGW
+  2   HOW TO BUILD FLTK USING MinGW/Cygwin
+    2.1   The Tools
+    2.2   Recommended Command Line Build Environment
-    2.1   Prerequisites
+    2.3   Prerequisites
-    2.2   Downloading and Unpacking
+    2.4   Downloading and Unpacking
-    2.3   Configuring FLTK
+    2.5   Configuring FLTK
-    2.4   Building FLTK
+    2.6   Building FLTK
-    2.5   Testing FLTK
+    2.7   Testing FLTK
-    2.6   Installing FLTK
+    2.8   Installing FLTK
-    2.7   Creating new Projects
+    2.9   Creating new Projects
   3   HOW TO BUILD FLTK USING VISUAL STUDIO 2008
     3.1   Prerequisites
     3.2   Downloading and Unpacking